Dreyse needle gun

 The Dreyse needle-gun was a 19th-century military breech-loading rifle, as well as the first breech-loading rifle to use a bolt action to open and close the chamber.
 It was used as the main infantry weapon of the Prussians in the Wars of German Unification.
 It was invented in 1836 by the German gunsmith Johann Nikolaus von Dreyse (1787–1867), who had been conducting numerous design experiments since 1824.

 The name "ignition needle rifle" (Zündnadelgewehr) was based on its firing pin, since it passed like a needle through the paper cartridge to strike a percussion cap at the base of the bullet.
 However, to conceal the revolutionary nature of the design, the rifle entered military service in 1841 as the leichtes Perkussionsgewehr Modell 1841.
 It had a rate of fire of about six rounds per minute.

 History

+Design and development

-The first types of needle gun made by Johann Nikolaus von Dreyse were muzzle-loading, with a firing pin consisting of a long needle driven by a coiled conchoidal spring that fired the internal percussion cap on the base of the sabot.
-His adoption of the bolt-action breech-loading principle combined with this igniter system gave the rifle its military potential, as these factors allowed a much faster rate of fire.
+Early versions of the needle gun made by Johann Nikolaus von Dreyse were muzzle-loading.
+They used a long, needle-shaped firing pin powered by a coiled spring.
+When the trigger was pulled, the needle pierced the cartridge and struck a percussion cap on the base of the sabot, igniting the charge.
+Dreyse later combined this ignition system with a bolt-action breech-loading design.
+This allowed the rifle to be loaded from the rear rather than the muzzle, significantly increasing its rate of fire and making it more practical for military use.